exitus1/Video-Scripts/fullnode.md

-## Decred Full Node Script - Super Fast!
+## Decred Full Node Curl Script - Super Fast!

 Here's how you can run a Decred full node with just one command on a Virtual Private Server or something like a Raspberry Pi or other home server solution.
 If you already have a VPS and don’t want to follow the tutorial, just run this curl command and your Decred full node will be good to go.